CIS-Projects-in-CS-S21/calc-instructors/README.md

 ![](doc/CalculatorApp.png)

+Be carefulll  multiplication do not work in this app.

 # Building
 Use your favorite Java IDE to edit, build, run and test.
 Or do it on the command line with gradle.
 ```